COVER Protocol Price Reaches $188.07 on Major Exchanges (COVER)

-COVER Protocol (COVER) traded flat against the US dollar during the 24-hour period ending at 0:00 AM Eastern on June 14th.
-In the last week, COVER Protocol has traded flat against the US dollar.
-COVER Protocol has a market cap of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last 24 hours.
-One COVER Protocol coin can now be purchased for $188.07 or 0.00397019 BTC on cryptocurrency exchanges.
+COVER Protocol (COVER) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on June 20th.
+One COVER Protocol coin can now be bought for about $188.07 or 0.00397019 BTC on exchanges.
+Over the last seven days, COVER Protocol has traded flat against the dollar.
+COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.